hidem1129-oss/Modular-Factory-System/README.md

 - Rapid prototyping of factory systems
 - Reconfiguration of physical workflows
 - Integration of control, sensing, and data analytics

+## Core System

+The core of this project is not a specific actuator, but a **modular node architecture**:

+- Distributed I²C node system
+- Register-based communication protocol
+- State machine-driven execution model
+- Hardware-agnostic module design

+This allows different modules to be plugged into the same system:

+- Servo Node (actuator example)
+- Photo Sensor Node (measurement example)
+- Motor Node (drive example)

+This architecture abstracts physical devices into standardized nodes, similar to microservices in software systems.

 ---